U.S. Navy Divers Strengthen NATO Maritime Infrastructure in Croatia

+“By exchanging hydrographic survey and inspection techniques with our Croatian counterparts, we’re improving capability on both sides,” said Senior Chief Constructionman Carlos Hernandez, UCT 1 master diver.
+“This is what interoperability looks like in action and our Croatian Navy counterparts have been fantastic to work with!”

+CTF 68, headquartered in Rota, Spain, commands all Navy Expeditionary Combat Forces in the U.S. European Command (USEUCOM) and U.S. Africa Command (USAFRICOM) areas of responsibility and is responsible for providing EOD operations, naval construction, expeditionary security, and theater security efforts in direct support of U.S. Naval Forces Europe-Africa (NAVEUR-NAVAF) and U.S. 6th Fleet.

-U.S. Navy Seabee divers assigned to Construction Dive Detachment ALFA (CDD/A), Underwater Construction Team One (UCT) 1, perform operational setup and testing of hydraulic tools to execute Rapid Penetration Test (RPT), as part of broader inspection to annotate condition of port facilities for future use and construction in Port Brizine, Croatia, July 10, 2025.
-UCT 1 is a specially trained and equipped unit, within Navy Expeditionary Combat Forces (NECF), that specializes in diving, light salvage, underwater construction, and military engineering operations in austere environments.
-(U.S. Navy photo by Engineering Aide 2nd Class Noah LaScola)
+UCT 1, CDD/A, currently deployed under 22nd Naval Construction Regiment, is a specially trained and equipped unit, within Navy Expeditionary Combat Forces (NECF), that specializes in diving, light salvage, underwater construction, and military engineering operations in austere environments.

+U.S. Sixth Fleet, headquartered in Naples, Italy, conducts the full spectrum of joint and naval operations, often in concert with allied and interagency partners, in order to advance U.S. national security interests and security and stability in Europe and Africa.

 |Date Taken: